What Is a Fleet Card? Key Benefits & How They Work

 Cards accepted everywhere are ideal, especially because card companies with limited networks often charge per-gallon fees whenever drivers use their fleet card at an out-of-network truck stop.

-In addition to truck stops and fuel stations, some cardholders can use their fleet cards for vehicle maintenance and other driving-related costs at auto parts stores and mechanic shops.
+In addition to truck stops and your local gas station, you can use your fleet cards for vehicle maintenance and other driving-related costs at auto parts stores and mechanic shops.

 Non-Fuel Purchases